KmoM88/earthly-alternatives/README.md

 | Cached Build (All Distros) | ~1.7 s | ~ 4.2 s | < 1 s |
 | Code Footprint (Lines) | 106 | 227 | 162 |

+For the job migrated `build-ros2-apt-source` in GHA where the build and test is done by distribution on a single runner each, the times are arround 1 min for any of the tools.
+More deep analysis can be done on setting up caches for each tool.

 ---

 ## Conclusion (subjective)